 SDG&E's pilot proposal will maximize customer benefits by optimizing PV panel location.
 Rather than relying on hidden and unsustainable NEM subsidies that come at the expense of customers without rooftop solar, SDG&E's proposal will take advantage of scope, scale and siting benefits.
-Customers that do not participate in this program will not be required to pay for system upgrades needed to accommodate a solar installation sited in a bad location and will not have to unfairly subsidize such developments.
+Customers that do not participate in this program will not be required to pay for system upgrades to accommodate solar installations sited in a bad location and will not have to unfairly subsidize such developments.
 In addition, participating customers will enjoy the reduced cost and increased production achieved through these increased efficiencies.